 The bigger picture

 Today, you’re the orchestrator.
 You write the specs, design the prompts, run the evals, decide when each piece is good enough to ship.
-Your coding agent builds and executes.
-The pipelines run in production.
-You validate and steer.
+Your coding agent builds the system, the pipelines run in production, and you validate and steer.

 That boundary is moving.
 For every task you still do by hand, ask whether you can structure it clearly enough that coding agents can own the build and pipelines can own the execution: the spec, the success criteria, the eval that proves it worked.
-That transfer of logic is the real skill, and it’s the one that compounds.
+That transfer of logic is the real skill to develop.